Complete Guide to HLS Network Streaming Implementation in .NET

 await pipeline.StartAsync();

-You can use the Media Blocks SDK to stream live video or existing files to HLS.
-The SDK provides a flexible and powerful API for creating custom media processing pipelines.
+You can use this SDK to stream both live video capture and existing media files to HLS.
+The flexible pipeline architecture allows for extensive customization of the media processing workflow.

 // Create HLS sink settings